-Of course, what determines poetry is personal and to a point I think we are able to accept this, but the standard of verses today has fallen to greater depths than in any other period of time.
+Of course, what poetry actually is, is personal and to a point I think we are able to accept this, but the standard of verses today has fallen to greater depths than in any other period of time.
 Why would this be the case now?